dvdbisong/dvdbisong.github.io/gcp-ml-seminar/intro-python.md

 for idx in range(5):
     print('The index is', idx)

-Out: The index is 0
+'Output': The index is 0
      The index is 1
      The index is 2
      The index is 3